 - Use important renewable materials and services – There are lots of renewable materials that are provided by nature across the world.
 With this, we need to limit the use of non-renewable materials.

-- Use and uplift diversity – Permaculture diversifies and is much different from the conventional method that focuses on monoculture.
+- Use and uplift diversity – It diversifies and is much different from the conventional method that focuses on monoculture.

 - Use edges and value the marginal – The point at which two conflicting things tend to meet is the most crucial place where amazing things happen.